PADI Rescue Diver Course = Confidence, Responsibility & Preparedness (Plus a Bit of Tiredness!)

-Divers who have completed their PADI Rescue Diver Course always talk about the course being the most rewarding, and often the most demanding, PADI course they complete.
-Instructors also tell us how much they enjoy teaching it.
+Divers who have completed their PADI Rescue Diver Course often talk about the course being the most rewarding — and often the most demanding — PADI course they’ve taken.
+Instructors also frequently tell us how much they enjoy teaching it.

-As I woke up surprisingly early on the first day of my holiday, I had distant school memories where the word ‘rewarding’ was often linked to hard, boring work.
-With this in mind, I walked across the hotel to the PADI Dive Centre to start four days of Emergency First Response and PADI Rescue Diver training.
+As I woke up surprisingly early on the first day of my holiday, I recalled distant school memories where the word ‘rewarding’ was often linked to hard, boring work.
+With this in mind, I walked across the hotel to the PADI Dive Centre to begin four days of Emergency First Response (EFR) and PADI Rescue Diver training.
 Hard work?
 Maybe.
 Boring?
 Never!

-After the paperwork was completed, I was handed two brand new manuals – one for EFR and the other Rescue Diver.
-The theory and practical skills combine perfectly on this course which made the knowledge reviews great markers for progression during the course.
-You learn some amazing skills very simply.
+After completing the paperwork, I was handed two brand-new manuals — one for EFR and the other Rescue Diver.
+The theory and practical skills combine perfectly within this course, making the knowledge reviews great markers of progress during the course.
+You learn some incredible skills with surprising ease.

 - Causes of diver emergencies